 Select Tools > Developer > Page Source from your browser menu …

-(How to view source code in Firefox)
+(Viewing page code in Firefox)

-Use the search function (Ctrl+F) or scroll down the screen until you can locate the code that you have added (code added to the header section is typically placed between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down until you can see the code that you have added (if adding code to the header section, it will normally be placed between the <head> and </head> tags) …